 October 2021 Zero Waste Challenge is over!
 How did I do?

 Have you ever taken a zero-waste challenge?
-From October 1-30, I participated in the 30-Day Zero Waste Challenge sponsored by Waterloo Region environmental charity Reep Green Solutions.
+From October 1 to 30, I participated in the 30-Day Zero Waste Challenge sponsored by Waterloo Region environmental charity Reep Green Solutions.
 The goal for the challenge is to fit all waste destined for landfill into a one-litre mason jar.
 Today’s post is an honest update on how I did and what I learned.

 30 Day 2021 Zero Waste Challenge Badge logo